 There are many different types of cockroaches identified across the planet.
 Amongst these, five cockroaches are most common among households.
-All types of cockroaches are despised by many due to their creepy appearances and the diseases they spread.
-Even some muscular men jump off to their feet once they see a cockroach.
+All types of cockroaches are despised by many due to their creepy appearances and the diseases they can potentially spread.
+Even the most muscular of men jump off to their feet once they see a cockroach.

-The cockroaches have existed long before humanity.
-Cockroaches’ ancestors lived on Carboniferous period, and gradually they evolved into some of the most adaptable pests in the planet.
-At present, there are 4,600 species identified around the world.
-They belong to Blattodea order along with termites, and they are commonly found in unsanitized areas, warm environments close to food and water.
+Cockroaches have existed long before humanity.
+Cockroaches’ ancestors lived during the Carboniferous period, and they gradually evolved into some of the most adaptable pests in the planet.
+At present, there are around 4,600 species identified around the world.
+They belong to the Blattodea order along with termites, and they are commonly found in unsanitized areas, warm environments, and close to food and water.

 Appearance and Behavior

 Cockroaches may be defined as primitive and neopteran (winged) living insects.
 They can measure at least 50 mm in length – but several species are bigger.
 They have a broad and flattened body, six sturdy legs with five claws each, two flexible antennae and small head.
 They have two large eyes with over 2000 lenses and mouthparts consisting of chewing mandibles.
 Most species are reddish brown to dark.
 They have wings, but some species can’t fly.

 Cockroaches are social insects.
 Research has shown that they also leave pheromones when they poop, allowing other roach follows to discover where they are hiding.
 They tend to go in a group and explore the area where they reside to search for food.
 They also send a signal to other cockroaches when they find a big source of meal.

 Most cockroaches are nocturnal as they are more active at night and run away when exposed to light – one species called Blattella asahinai, or Asian cockroach, is an exception.
 This cockroach flies at night but is mostly attracted to bright and pale colors.